The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh4.googleusercontent.com/f8v1tKc5zzPJkwhw-9NbGH0I-1YQRh5v9282TiPloiA0jK4LZAi6aKodwJhhC6W-njGQuI2GMaBWk6xw1EepxLgAdT4EJxE0hb414fnx46z8NB4uTfd-W1Eg1uS2s32bPNHkGFFR)

 Tetragrammaton is a large single target oGCD heal and can be used on anyone that needs additional single target healing in a free weave slot.
-Much like Benediction, it can be tempting to save this spell for emergencies but it's best used as a standard planned heal whenever its off cooldown and someone (usually the tank) needs healing.
+Much like Benediction, it can be tempting to save this spell for emergencies but it's best used as a standard planned heal whenever it's off cooldown and someone (usually the tank) needs healing.

 **\[Lvl 64] Stone IV**